coder/code-server/doc/CONTRIBUTING.md

 Differences:

-- We are not constrained by node version
+- We require at least node v12 but later versions should work
 - We use [fnpm](https://github.com/goreleaser/nfpm) to build .deb and .rpm packages

 ## Development Workflow